 Can I resell AATCC Test Methods and Publications?

-You may resell AATCC products as long as you do not change the number of licenses—for example, you may purchase and resell a USB containing the Technical Manual, but you may not create additional copies to sell.
+You may resell AATCC products as long as you do not change the number of licenses—for example, you may purchase and resell a USB containing the AATCC Manual of International Test Methods and Procedures, but you may not create additional copies to sell.
 AATCC does not have licensed or approved resellers.
 Use of the AATCC logo is carefully restricted.
 The AATCC logo may not be added to any item or packaging.
 The AATCC logo may only be used for marketing purposes in compliance with the corporate member policies—to highlight AATCC membership, but not to imply endorsement by AATCC.